 3. Branch-Specific Management

 • Active Policy supports management by branch.
-This means you can maintain different policies for different branches, allowing separate versions of the application to be active in separate environments.
+This means you can maintain different policies for different branches, allowing separate versions of the project to be active in separate environments.

 4. Process Consistency